-The tables below describe the fees and expenses that you may pay if you buy and hold Institutional Class or Investor shares of the Fund.
+The tables below describe the fees and expenses that you may pay if you buy, hold, and sell Institutional Class or Investor shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.